-Quality control (QC) samples consisting of blanks and duplicates will be collected at one site during the first and third sample visit for each stream (July and September).
+Quality control (QC) samples consisting of blanks and duplicates will be collected at all sites during the first sample visit for each stream (July).
 The location and visit for QC sampling is indicated in the parameter tables in the SOPs.
 A field blank is prepared by transporting laboratory-grade deionized (DI) water to the field (provided by the laboratory) and pouring it into sample containers provided by the lab.
 The blank will be prepared at the same time that the samples are collected from the stream.
 A duplicate sample is a second stream sample collected at the same time in the same way that the regular stream sample is collected.
-In 2012, duplicate and blank samples will be collected at the lower site of each stream for each event.
-The site that QC samples are collected at will rotate between years.
+In 2013, duplicate and blank samples will be collected at all sites of each stream for one event.
 Duplicate and blank samples are labeled according to the labeling protocol below which does not identify which sample is which to the lab.
 Blank and duplicate samples are handled and delivered to the lab in the same manner that regular samples are handled.